 Address: Rue de la Tête d’or 9

-This little statue is known as a symbol of Brussels but I thought it was exceedingly stupid and it wasn’t so close I would have by passed it immediately.
+This little statue is known as a symbol of Brussels but I thought it was exceedingly stupid and it wasn’t so close I would have bypassed it completely.
 There are two stories behind the statue of a kid peeing into a fountain, one true and the other fantasy (let’s see if you can figure it out):

 - This is the historic site where boys could sell their urine to tanners (people who worked with leather)

-- A heroic little kid diffused a bomb by peeing on it
+- A heroic little kid defused a bomb by peeing on it